1. A miniature universe in your belly

 6. Birth: first major encounter with microbes

 The fetus is sterile.
-It all begins during childbirth:
+It all starts at childbirth. :

 -